“No sketches first, no studies, that’s long past:

 Until that is, you’ve spent hours at some point later down the track (if that ‘later’ ever comes) to pore over them and repeatedly click and delete the rubbish, then sort and cull, crop and enhance. rename and file, before they see the light of day when finally they’re uploaded and/or print/published.

-This is why I love story-mapping in my travel journals so much!
+Which is maybe why I love story-mapping in my travel journals so much!

 The ‘Less is More’ Way to Recording Your Travelling Tales